-E = the exchange rate, taken by the Administration Agent on the day in question between the currency of the original Class of Shares and the currency of the new Class of Shares.
+E = the average exchange rate on the day in question between the currency of the original Class of Shares and the currency of the new Class of Shares.

 A maximum commission of 1% (of the total conversion amount) for the benefit of those having placed the Shares may be charged in case of a switch.
 After the switch, Shareholders will be informed by the Registrar or their sales agents of the number and price of the Shares from the new Class of Shares which they have obtained from the switch.